 Public generator information including system inventory and new applications.
 (Some examples include, but are not limited to, Capacity, Energy, Loads & Transmission (CELT) Report; and generator applications pursuant to Section I.3.9.)

 Public Market Information includes any items required to be made public by (i) the Filed Documents; and (ii) other relevant documents, including without limitation the ISO New England Manuals and any other system rules, procedures or criteria for the operation of the New England system and administration of the New England Markets and the Filed Documents.
-(Some examples include, but are not limited to, aggregate market requirements and settlements; clearing prices; Locational Marginal Prices; lists of load zones, nodes and hubs; Emergency Energy notices; market monitoring input assumptions and threshold values; Financial Transmission Rights modeling and auction results; Auction Revenue Rights modeling and auction results)
+(Some examples include, but are not limited to, aggregate market requirements and settlements; clearing prices; Locational Marginal Prices; lists of load zones, nodes and hubs; Emergency Energy notices; market monitoring input assumptions and threshold values; Financial Transmission Rights modeling and auction results; Auction Revenue Rights modeling and auction results, and the Net Commitment Period Compensation reporting described in Section III.F.4 of the Transmission, Markets and Services Tariff.)

 In addition, the ISO shall publish each month’s bid and offer information for all markets on its website on the first day of the fourth calendar month following the month during which the applicable demand bids and supply offers were in effect (e.g., bid and offer data for January would be released on May 1), provided that the information is presented in a manner that does not reveal the specific load or supply asset, its owners, or the name of the entity making the bid or offer, but that allows the tracking of each individual entity’s bids and offers over time.